Career Everywhere Roadshow

 Founding Director, Center for Social Justice & Chief Diversity Officer, Excelsior University

-Lunch & Learn: What Career Services Leaders Need to Know about DEI Legislation
+Lunch & Learn: Navigating Anti-DEI Legislation and What Career Leaders Need to Know

 Grab your lunch, take a seat, and listen in to this moderated discussion to better understand the realities of DEI legislation and the potential impact to the career center.